Care after kidney transplant

 Why should I worry about high cholesterol and blood lipids?

 High blood lipids can lead to clogged blood vessels.
-When this occurs it increases risk of heart disease and stroke.
+When this occurs, it increases the risk of heart disease, heart attacks, stroke, and poor blood flow in the legs.

 How can I control my cholesterol and blood lipids?